CSEE-4121-2022/csee-4121-2022.github.io/homeworks/hw1.md

 13. (1 point) What is the percentage of questions that are answered every year?

-	List out the year, number of questions (in that year) along with the percentage answered (**multiply by 100 and then round it up**).
+    List out the year, number of questions (in that year) along with the percentage answered (**multiply by 100 and then round it to 2 decimal places**).

     A question is said to be answered if the `answer_count` field is greater than zero.

-	Order by year.
+	Order by year (ascending order).

+     **Clarification**: A question only belongs to the year in which it was created.
+For example, if a question had a creation year of 2020, then it will *only* belong in 2020.

+     **HINT**: Use the *ROUND* function available in Bigquery.

     | year | num_questions | percentage_answered |
     | :--: | :-----------: | :-----------------: |